Hydroponics For Beginners

-- Faster plant growth.
+- Faster plant growth and plant root growth.
 Many believe that the setup used in this type of gardening is more efficient for growing crops.
 If you’re into growing your own food, then this can mean you can harvest what you’ve planted faster.

 - Bigger yields.
-According to scientists, hydro gardens produce bigger yields than soil-based gardens.
+According to scientists, hydro gardens produce higher yields than soil-based gardens.
 This is an ideal situation particularly if you’re growing a vegetable garden for a community.

-There are six main types of systems used for hydroponics including wick systems, deep water culture (DWC), nutrient film technique (NFT), ebb and flow or flood and drain, aeroponics, and drip systems.
+There are six main types of indoor hydroponic systems growers use.
+Different types of hydroponic systems include wick systems, passive system, deep water culture (DWC), an active system, nutrient film technique (NFT), ebb and flow or flood and drain, aeroponics, and a drip system.

 The wick system is the simplest system.
 Here, the nutrient solution is pumped from the reservoir up to the plants using a wick or similar material.
 Capillary action brings the nutrients to the growing media where the roots of the plants can siphon it.

-DWC involves submerging the roots of plants into the nutrient solution.
+- DWC involves submerging the plants’ roots of your different types of plants into the nutrient solution.
 Plants are held in hanging net pots and are held by a floating Styrofoam platform.

-NFT continuously flows nutrient solutions onto the growing tray that’s slightly turned downward.
-This allows the excess solution to drain back into the reservoir to be pumped back again into the growing tray.
+- NFT continuously flows nutrient solutions onto the hydroponic growing tray that’s slightly turned downward.
+This growing method allows the excess solution to drain back into the reservoir to be pumped back again into the growing tray.

-Ebb and flow uses a timer to pump nutrients from the reservoir into the growing tray.
+- Ebb and flow system uses a timer to pump nutrients from the reservoir into the growing tray.
 After a certain period, the solution drains back down to the reservoir.

-Drip systems also use a timer to pump nutrients into the plants.
-They use drip lines to drop minute amounts of water into the plants.
+- Drip systems also use a timer to pump nutrients into the plants.
+These home hydroponics systems use drip lines to drop minute amounts of water solution into the plants.
 The overflow is then allowed to drip back into the reservoir.

 Hydroponics is an excellent way of growing both crops and ornamentals at home.
 It is an alternative technique that lets you grow a lush and productive garden even if you don’t have access to a big backyard or soil.

-All you need are some basic pieces of equipment and ample knowledge and soon, you’ll be on your way to hydroponics gardening success.
+All you need are some basic pieces of equipment and ample knowledge and soon, you’ll be on your way to hydroponic plants success.